 Best for: For students and teachers to use at their institutions.

 Price: Feature restricted free version with ads.
 Premium yearly subscription for $2/month.

 What is it: Commercial platform.
 Hosted site builder where you can create a blog or an e-commerce store.

 Best for: For those looking for a Google-free alternative to Blogger.

 Price: Free to self-host.
 From $79 per month when billed annually for a managed hosted version.

 What is it: Open-source, non-profit, transparent and independent blogging platform.
 They have a public development roadmap and even openly share their revenue.
 Very open about their pros and cons versus other popular platforms.

-Ghost is more focused on content publishing and is not for those wanting an e-commerce store, a business site or custom features and extensions.
-Hosts less than 0.1% of the total web.
+Ghost is more focused on publishers and is not for those wanting an e-commerce store, a business site or custom features and extensions.
+It hosts less than 0.1% of the total web.